tdegeus/cppmat/docs/compile.rst

 Introduction
 ============

 This module is header only.
-So one just has to ``#include <cppmat/matrix.h>`` and/or ``#include <cppmat/tensor.h>``, ... somewhere in the source code, and to tell the compiler where the header-files are.
+So one just has to ``#include <cppmat/cppmat.h>`` (or only one of the submodules) somewhere in the source code, and to tell the compiler where the header-files are.
 For the latter, several ways are described below.

 Before proceeding, a words about optimization.
 Of course one should use optimization when compiling the release of the code (``-O2`` or ``-O3``).
 But it is also a good idea to switch of the assertions in the code (mostly checks on size) that facilitate easy debugging, but do cost time.
 Therefore, include the flag ``-DNDEBUG``.
 Note that this is all C++ standard.
 I.e. it should be no surprise, and it always a good idea to do.